davecraige/smallneo/README.md

 # How to set up a wallet & connect to blockchain
-# via neo python package & docker
+# Via neo python package & docker

 ## 1. First download python 3.5.4
     Check what version of python you have by typing: